-Example 10: A court case
+Example 10 A court case

-After a wedding in 2000, ten people died, possibly as a result of food poisoning from products sold by the enterprise.
-Legal proceedings are started seeking damages from the enterprise but it disputes liability.
-Up to the date of authorisation of the financial statements for the year to 31 December 2000 for issue, the enterprise's lawyers advise that it is probable that the enterprise will not be found liable.
-However, when the enterprise prepares the financial statements for the year to 31 December 2001, its lawyers advise that, owing to developments in the case, it is probable that the enterprise will be found liable.
+After a wedding in 20X0, ten people died, possibly as a result of food poisoning from products sold by the entity.
+Legal proceedings are started seeking damages from the entity but it disputes liability.
+Up to the date of authorisation of the financial statements for the year to 31 December 20X0 for issue, the entity's lawyers advise that it is probable that the entity will not be found liable.
+However, when the entity prepares the financial statements for the year to 31 December 20X1, its lawyers advise that, owing to developments in the case, it is probable that the entity will be found liable.

-a.
-At 31 December 2000
+(a) At 31 December 20X0